Anderson Hunt: Legal troubles

 In October 1993, Hunt was arrested for marijuana possession in connection with a traffic stop and later pleaded guilty to misdemeanor charges.
 In 2002, he again ran into legal trouble, facing charges of attempted embezzlement after he failed to return a rental car for an extended period of time.
 He was ordered to pay $1,300 in restitution and placed on probation.

 After basketball

 After his retirement, Hunt worked at the Imperial Palace Hotel and Casino in Las Vegas.
 He is now with a youth basketball program sponsored by 4POINT4 Sports.

+UNLV retired Hunt's number 12 jersey on November 11, 2023.